Prescriptions

 You can also:

-• write a note including full name, date of birth, telephone number and required medications and post in the red prescription box at the surgery entrance.
+• Bring the paper form to the surgery, Monday to Friday from 8am or write a note including full name, date of birth, telephone number and required medications and post in the red prescription box at the surgery entrance.

 We do not take repeat prescription requests over the phone.